Elc3r/RicherListening-Vencord/README.md

-# richerCider Plugin for Vencord
+# RicherListening Plugin for Vencord
-A plugin that provides a simple header rewrite to allow Cider to show as the listening activity type.
+A plugin that provides a simple header rewrite to allow other music clients to show as the listening activity type.

-Created by cryptofyre
+This is a fork, the original creator is cryptofyre.

 ## Installation Guide